 Exposure is best set using manual mode using both the histogram and the exposure indicator scale.
 You may have to turn on the histogram in the settings.
 You can then position this graph anywhere you want on the screen.

 In general you want to aim for a balanced histogram graph without bunching on either side.

 When using the exposure indicator scale you want to aim to have the dial at zero rather than at a +- number for the areas where you want to render as neutral in terms of tone.

 If you would rather render those areas brighter adjust exposure until the scale reads a + number or a – number if you want to render details darker.
 This is where you can use your creative judgment to determine how a scene should look.
-This can be scene on the histogram graph as darker the image the more bunching up on the left you will see and more on the right for a brighter image.
+On the histogram graph a darker image will show more bunching up on the left side of the graph, and more on the right for a brighter image.

 I tend to under expose favouring highlights and bring back detail in the shadow areas in post.
 If you have a contrasty scene I’d suggest shooting a 5 stop bracket in AEB mode.
 This gives you the flexibility to choose the appropriate exposure in post or create an HDR image.

 3) WIND SPEED

 Fly in low wind speeds to avoid the drone moving too much.
 I’d recommend not flying in wind speeds greater than 10mph.
 The drone is rated to fly at about 20mph but image sharpness may be effected at these speeds.